GSA/digitalgov.gov/content/posts/2016-07-25-darpa-a-case-study-in-open-innovation.md

 And the ideas haven’t dried up.
 A scan of programs currently in the works reveals DARPA to be as forward-looking and vital as ever.
 Who doesn’t want a body that can [heal itself](http://www.darpa.mil/news-events/2015-10-05)?

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-306-Concept-diagram-of-ElectRx-technologies-Infographic-December-2014_619x316.jpg" alt="Concept diagram of DARPA’s Electrical Prescriptions (Elect R x) program, precise and intelligent modulation of nerve-organ circuits to provide new treatments for restoring physical and mental health." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-306-Concept-diagram-of-ElectRx-technologies-Infographic-December-2014_619x316.jpg" alt="Concept diagram of DARPA’s Electrical Prescriptions (Elect R x) program, precise and intelligent modulation of nerve-organ circuits to provide new treatments for restoring physical and mental health." >}}

 So how does an agency within the massive, red-tape-burdened federal government remain so flexible, open and inventive?